httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Nonce Derivation {#nonce}

 The nonce input to AEAD_AES_128_GCM is constructed for each record.
-The nonce for each record is a 12 octet (96 bit) value is produced from the record sequence number and a value derived from the input keying material.
+The nonce for each record is a 12 octet (96 bit) value that is produced from the record sequence number and a value derived from the input keying material.

 The input keying material and salt values are input to HKDF with different info